kmakatsoris/Portfolio.System/README.md

 This web application is the Digital Portfolio's System Application of MAKATSORIS KONSTANTINOS.

 ### 🎯 Features
-- Demonstration of Knowledge
+- Demonstration part of my Knowledge.
-- Part of My Style Choices
+- Part of My Style Choices.
-- Foundation for Skillset Communication
+- Foundation for Skillset Communication.

 ## 🛠 Tech Stack